ecyrbe/apix-rust/README.md

 - WARNING: Apix is still in alpha/proof of concept state!
 Interface might brake -
 ```

-APIX is a modern API fetcher for the command line.

-It brings ideas from tools like `Git`,`Kubernetes`, `Helm` ,`Curl`, `Httpie`.
+Apix brings ideas from tools like `Git`,`Kubernetes`, `Helm` ,`Httpie`.
-Indeed APIX is not just an API fetcher, it can :
+Indeed it's is not just a simple HTTP client, Apix is :
+- **Beautifull** as it uses [Bat](https://github.com/sharkdp/bat) to pretty print requests and responses
+- **Powerfull** as it uses [Tera](https://tera.netlify.app/) template engine to allow your requests to do complex things if you want them to (see [examples](/examples))
+- **Friendly** to use as it uses [Dialoguer](https://docs.rs/dialoguer/latest/dialoguer/index.html) for interactive prompt to guide you when creating requests or executing them
+- **Easy** to use in the command line as it uses [Clap](https://docs.rs/clap/latest/clap/) autocompletion
-- store your request in file system in a readable format for later use (yaml)
+- **Reusable** as it stores your requests in your file system in a readable format for later use (yaml)
+- **Helping you not forget** as it stores the response of the requests so you can consult them at any time
+- **Helping you test APIs** as it allows you to create request stories (chain requests, use results of a request to make another one)
-- allows to version your requests naurally with git
+- **Team player** as it allows you to naturally share your request collections with git
-- uses [Tera](https://tera.netlify.app/) template engine to make your requests (see [examples](/examples))
-- uses [Dialoguer](https://docs.rs/dialoguer/latest/dialoguer/index.html) for interactive prompting you when you forget to supply requests parameters

 Coming soon:
-- handle secrets stored in hashi corp vault
+- **Secure** as it handles secrets stored in hashi corp vault
-- import OpenAPI definition files to make api calls easier
+- **Enterprise friend** as it allows you to import OpenAPI definition files into apix requests files

 ## help